INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 - Invitation Letter Templates

 The most important task that a faculty sponsor undertakes is managing the membership recruitment and initiation process for your chapter.
 As faculty sponsor you are required to offer membership in the chapter at least once during each academic year to those who qualify.
 This is something that only you can do as faculty sponsor.
 Neither students nor administrative assistants can be assigned responsibility for the tasks described below.
 Privacy laws restrict students from handling data about other students.
-While you may receive help from an administrative assistant, only you can verify and certify student's eligibility for membership in GTU.
+While you may receive help from an administrative assistant, only you can verify and certify students' eligibility for membership in GTU.

 Faculty Sponsor Membership Requirement ^TOP

 According to the GTU Bylaws, every faculty sponsor must be a faculty member and member of GTU.
 If you are a faculty member but not a member of GTU, all you need to do is include yourself as a regular member on your next initiate report and submit the initiation fee.
-If you're unsure about whether you are a member, please email the Executive Secretary with an approximate date and chapter (institution or chapter name) that you think you may have joined.
+If you're unsure about whether you are a member, please e-mail the Executive Secretary with an approximate date and chapter (institution or chapter name) that you think you may have joined.

 GTU Membership Requirements ^TOP

 As stated in the constitution, the requirements for membership are as follows: "To become a regular member of Gamma Theta Upsilon, an initiate must have completed the equivalent of three semesters of college coursework, a minimum of three courses in geography with a geography GPA of 3.3 and an overall class ranking in the top 35%."
+An overall GPA of 3.3 can be used as a substitute for the ranking if the institution does not calculate rankings.

 Managing the Membership Process for a GTU Chapter ^TOP